 Types of Range

-Should you want to become a successful range trader, you’ll need to have a firm grasp on the types of range that stand behind the strategy.
-To help you get an additional grasp on what’s what when you are casting your eye over the charts, here are the four most common types of range that you’re likely to come across.
+Should you want to become a successful range trader, you’ll need to have a firm grasp on the types of ranges that stand behind the strategy.
+Here are the four most common types of range that you’re likely to come across.

 The Strategy Behind Range Trading

-Range trading is something that plenty of active traders look to pursue.
-Those looking to join the crowd will need to understand not just the types of range you’ll face, but also the strategy behind using these ranges to full effect.
+Plenty of active traders pursue range trading.
+Those looking to join the crowd will need to understand not just the types of range they’ll face but also the strategy behind using these ranges to full effect.

 Identify the Range

-With a trading range in your crosshairs, you’ll need to set up your entry, which will come about through buying near support levels and selling orders near resistance levels.
+With a trading range in your crosshairs, you’ll need to set up your entry.
+You can do this by buying near support levels and selling orders near resistance levels.
 To help with this, some use indicators (see oscillators such as the relative strength index and commodity channel index) as a means to place trades.
 Correctly using indicators should allow any trader to exhibit tighter control when setting up an entry, usually by obtaining a better sense of when to enter or exit a position.

-Range trading doesn’t embrace the Wild West side of forex like other trading strategies, with it actually being on the tame side.
-This has brought about criticism that it is too simplistic for modern market conditions, but in spite of this its relevance and popularity have never wavered.
-At its peak, range trading can become impactful during times where the forex market lacks a definitive direction.
-By identifying the range, timing your entry, controlling your risk exposure, and—most importantly—understanding the fundamentals of range trading, you can make some serious money by trading range effectively.
+Range trading doesn’t embrace the Wild West side of forex like other trading strategies; this strategy is actually on the tame side.
+Range trading has drawn some criticism that it is too simplistic for modern market conditions, but its relevance and popularity have never wavered.
+At its peak, range trading can become impactful during times when the forex market lacks a definitive direction.
+By identifying the range, timing your entry, controlling your risk exposure, and—most importantly—understanding the fundamentals of range trading, you can make some serious money trading ranges effectively.